 - Why is the lac operon on if glucose is absent and lactose is present in the cell?

 The lac operon is one example of how bacteria can control gene expression.
 There are many ways to control the expression of a gene in bacteria:

 - Regulation of transcription.

 - Controlling how often transcription starts.
-Controlling how often transcription starts involves regulating σ factor (and the RNA polymerase core enzyme) binding to the promoter.
-Regulatory transcription factors (activator and repressor proteins) enhance or inhibit σ factor binding.
+Controlling how often transcription starts involves regulating sigma (σ) factor (and the RNA polymerase core enzyme) binding to the promoter.
+Regulatory transcription factors (activator and repressor proteins) promote or inhibit sigma (σ) factor binding.
 The lac operon is an example of this type of gene regulation.

-- Attenuation.
+- Attenuation of transcription.
 Attenuation involves activating transcription to begin producing a mRNA molecule; however, transcription is terminated prematurely before the entire mRNA is made.

 - Regulation of translation.

 - Translation repressor proteins.
 Translation repressor proteins prevent the initiation of translation.
 These repressor proteins bind to the Shine-Dalgarno sequence on the mRNA, preventing the 16S rRNA component of the ribosome from binding to the mRNA.